 Q) An office table contains a few large, medium and small envelopes.
 The number of large envelopes is 3 plus 50% of the number of medium envelopes.
 The number of small envelopes is 3 times, 20% of the number of large envelopes.
 There are a total of 66 envelopes on the table .
-How many small, medium and large envelopes are there on the table?
+What is the value of S + 2M – L where S, M and L represent the number of small, medium and large envelopes on the table?

-Let s,m,l denote the number of small, medium and large envelopes.
+Let S,M,L denote the number of small, medium and large envelopes respectively